consulo/consulo-dev.github.io/docs/reference_guide/intellij_artifacts.md

 The URL for the desired artifact needs to be added to a Maven or Gradle script:
 * For release versions, use `https://www.jetbrains.com/intellij-repository/releases`
 * For EAP snapshots, use `https://www.jetbrains.com/intellij-repository/snapshots`
-* For dependencies on individual modules from the IntelliJ Platform, also use `https://jetbrains.bintray.com/intellij-third-party-dependencies`
+* For dependencies on individual modules from the Consulo, also use `https://jetbrains.bintray.com/intellij-third-party-dependencies`

 ### Specify the Maven Coordinates for the Artifact
-Describing a desired IntelliJ Platform module artifact is done with Maven coordinates: _groupId_, _artifactId_, and _version_.
+Describing a desired Consulo module artifact is done with Maven coordinates: _groupId_, _artifactId_, and _version_.
 The Maven coordinates are based on the names of modules.

 The _groupId_ for a module is the prefix `com.jetbrains.` concatenated with the first two parts of the module name.